Dr. King wasn’t just a brilliant man, he was a hero of our time. So how have you helped your kids learn about Martin Luther King, Jr.?

 - Based on his letter, what can you tell about his values?

-- Research the Brown vs. Board of Education.
+- Research the Supreme Court case Brown vs. Board of Education.
 What was this legislation about and what was the outcome of the trial?

 - During this tragic time in American history, Black Americans left the South in droves for the North and West.
 Read about the Great Migration to Chicago and examine these primary documents.
-(Discussion questions included.)
+(Discussion questions are included.)

 Learn about Dr. King with these additional assignment possibilities

 7. Make a lapbook about Martin Luther King’s life.
 This is perfect for elementary through middle school students.
 A lapbook also works great for a high school student, especially if you have a student that enjoys hands-on, crafty projects or is a reluctant writer.

 8. Assign all or some of these topics to your middle and high school kids.
-Give them time to research, and then have them each report briefly on each event or person on Martin Luther King Day:
+Give them time to research, and then have them each report briefly on each event or person during your Martin Luther King study:

 - the 1963 March on Washington